Transoxiana

 Transoxiana or Transoxania (lit.
-'Land beyond the Oxus', now called the Amu Darya) is the Latin name for the region and civilization located in lower Central Asia roughly corresponding to eastern Uzbekistan, western Tajikistan, parts of southern Kazakhstan, parts of Turkmenistan and southern Kyrgyzstan.
-The name was first coined by Alexander the Great in the 4th century BC when Alexander's troops conquered the region.
-The region may have had a similar Greek name in the days of Alexander the Great, but the earlier name is no longer known.
+'Land beyond the Oxus', now called the Amu Darya) is the Latin name for the region and civilization located in lower Central Asia roughly corresponding to eastern Uzbekistan, western Tajikistan, southern Kyrgyzstan and parts of southern Kazakhstan, and of Turkmenistan.
+The name was coined by Alexander the Great in the 4th century BCE when Alexander's troops conquered the region.
+The region may have had a similar Greek name in Alexander's time, but the earlier name is no longer known.
 Geographically, it is the region between the rivers Amu Darya to its south and the Syr Darya to its north.

 The region of Transoxiana was one of the satrapies (provinces) of the Achaemenid Empire of Persia under the name Sogdia.
 It was defined within the classical world of Persia to distinguish it from Iran proper, especially its northeastern province of Khorasan, a term originating with the Sasanians, although early Arab historians and geographers tended to subsume the region within the loosely defined term "Khorasan" designating a much larger territory.
 The territories of Khwarazm, Sogdiana, Chaghaniyan, and Khuttal were located in the southern part of Transoxiana; Chach, Osrushana, and Farghana were located in the northern part.